meimei-hsu/G12_HabitRabbit/README.md

     |---SettingsData        (local variables for SettingsPage)
     |---StatData            (local variables for StatisticPage)
     |---GameData            (local variables for GamificationPage)
+    |---CommData            (local variables for CommunityPage)
+    |---FriendData          (local variables for FriendStatusPage)
 ---authentication.dart
     |---FireAuth            (user authentication by firebase)
     |---Validate            (check if the users' input are correct)